dorzeidman/terraform-provider-conductor/README.md

 # Terraform Provider: Conductor

-The Conductor Provider used create resource on conductor platform See Conductor OSS reference: https://github.com/conductor-oss/conductor
+The Conductor Provider used create resource on conductor platform.
+This is an unofficial Terraform provider for Conductor.
+See Conductor OSS reference: https://github.com/conductor-oss/conductor

 ## Requirements